 Clinical Practice Article is a category under which all simple observational case series are entertained.
 A manuscript will be considered in this category if it is a Descriptive Case Series or a Retrospective Study.
 The length of such article should be around 1500 - 1600 words with 15 - 20 references.
 The rest of the format should be that of an original article.

 Systematic Review Article should consist of critical overview/ analysis of some relatively narrow topic providing background and the recent development with the reference of original literature.
 It should incorporate author's original work on the same subject.
 The length of the review article should be of 2500 to 3000 words.
-It should have non-structured abstract of 150 words with minimum 3 key words.
+It should have non-structured abstract of 150 words with minimum of 3 key words.
 An author can write a review article only if he/she has written a minimum of three original research articles and some case reports on the same topic.